 CBD oil may be able to lessen anxiety but further studies are required.
-Using CBD oil for anxiety is a relatively new treatment and has not yet been fully explored in scientific literature.
+Using CBD oil for anxiety is a relatively new treatment and has not yet been fully explored in the scientific literature.
 As a result, there is a current lack of information, but there is some promising research being done.
-Some of these tests can give us an inkingly on whether CBD oil could actually lessen anxiety.
+Some of these tests can give us an idea of whether CBD oil could actually lessen anxiety.

-Everyone suffers from anxiety at some point in their life.
+Everyone suffers from anxiety at least once in their life.
 Anxiety is formed out of our “fight or flight” response.
 It’s an adrenaline rush that helps us act alert in risky situations.
 Humans evolved to feel anxiety to know they’re in danger.
 It is a useful way of assessing risk.
-It is not pleasant but it serves its purpose..
+It is not pleasant but it serves its purpose.

 Anxiety disorders, however, are different.
-When the general public suffer from anxiety, there is an identifiable cause that can be dealt with.
-People with Generalized Anxiety Disorder, Panic Disorder, or Social Anxiety Disorder do not necessarily need a trigger.
+When the general public suffers from anxiety, there is an identifiable cause that can be dealt with.
+People with Generalized Anxiety Disorder, Panic Disorder or Social Anxiety Disorder do not necessarily need a trigger.
 It’s often an irrational response.
 Their anxiety can be pervasive, intense, and debilitating.
-In order to be diagnosed there are criteria for how often you experience debilitating anxiety.
+In order to be diagnosed, there are criteria for how often you experience debilitating anxiety.

 Trauma, such as childhood emotional, sexual, or physical abuse, PTSD, and violent attacks, can all contribute to the development of an anxiety disorder.
 It is now known genetics and environmental factors intermix to determine brain chemistry.
 The prolonged misuse of drugs also can lead to an anxiety disorder.
 Many people do not have an identifiable reason for developing an anxiety disorder.
 It is merely their genetic disposition responding to their environment.